Skip to content

 Biometric Verification and Liveness Detection

 Biometric verification matches the document holder's photograph to a live capture, confirming that the person presenting the document is the person depicted on it.
-The critical component is liveness detection, which distinguishes a real, physically present person from a photograph, mask or deepfake video.
+The critical component is liveness detection:

-• Passive liveness: Analyses a single image for artefacts such as screen reflections, unnatural skin texture or flat lighting.
+• Passive liveness: Analyses a single image for artefacts.
 Effective against printed photos; insufficient against sophisticated deepfakes.

-• Active liveness: Requires the user to perform actions (head movements, blinking, smiling) that are difficult to replicate with a static image.
+• Active liveness: Requires the user to perform actions (head movements, blinking, smiling).
 More robust, but vulnerable to advanced real-time deepfake generators.

-• Certified liveness: Compliant with standards such as ISO/IEC 30107-3, combining active and passive analysis with real-time video stream assessment.
+• Certified liveness: Compliant with standards such as ISO/IEC 30107-3.
 The appropriate standard for regulated identity verification.

 Data Cross-Referencing

-The third layer verifies the consistency of declared information against external authoritative sources: electoral roll data, credit reference agencies, government databases and commercially available identity data sets.
-In the UK, services such as those provided by Cifas, Experian and Equifax enable real-time verification of name, address, date of birth and document number combinations.
+The third layer verifies the consistency of declared information against external authoritative sources: the Document Verification Service (DVS), credit reference agencies, government databases, and commercially available identity data sets.
+In Australia, the Document Verification Service (DVS) enables real-time verification of Australian identity documents against the issuing agency's records.

 Data cross-referencing is particularly effective against synthetic identities.
-A fabricated identity that passes document and biometric checks may fail when its National Insurance number does not correspond to its declared date of birth, or when its address has no postal history.
+A fabricated identity that passes document and biometric checks may fail when its TFN does not correspond to its declared date of birth, or when its address has no postal history.

 Decision Matrix: Choosing the Right Verification Level